 3. It’s an excellent antioxidant

 For beauty, ginger can be used to eliminate dandruff, hydrate the body, and prevent dry hair.
-Meanwhile, it also prevents hair loss and promotes growth.
+Similarly, it also prevents hair loss and promotes hair growth.

 5. It maintains stable cholesterol levels